Carlyle House: World War I and World War II

-During the World War I the house became a museum, and was located two blocks from the U.S. Naval Torpedo Station in Alexandria.
-By the mid-twentieth century the building was in a state of great disrepair due to lack of proper maintenance.
+During World War I the house became a museum, and was located two blocks from the U.S. Naval Torpedo Station in Alexandria.
+By the mid-twentieth century the building was in a state of great disrepair due to a lack of proper maintenance.

 House owners

 In 1749 half-acre (lots 41 and 42) were auctioned in Alexandria, Virginia, John Carlyle bought them and completed the house in 1753, he was the owner until 1780, when he was killed during American Revolution.

 John Carlyle's son, George William Carlyle, became the owner of the house in 1780 after his father's death, but he died the following year in the Battle of Eutaw Springs during the American Revolutionary War.

 In 1781 John Carlyle Herbert (John Carlyle's grandson) inherited Carlyle House in 1781, since his mother Sarah Carlyle Fairfax (John Carlyle's daughter) was a woman, and women were not allowed to own land in the United States at the time (until it was allowed by law in 1839).
 She died in 1827, and the house was sold to John Lloyd in 1827 by John Carlyle Herbert to pay off one of his uncle's gambling debt.

-John Lloyd rented the area until it was sold in 1848 to James Green and part of the area became the Green Hotel for a decade until i was confiscated for a year by the Union and it was converted into a Hospital during the Civil War in the United States, in 1965 it was returned to James Green, it became an apartment building in the early 20th century.
+John Lloyd rented the area until it was sold in 1848 to James Green and part of the area became the Green Hotel for a decade until it was confiscated for a year by the Union and was converted into a Hospital during the Civil War in the United States, in 1965 it was returned to James Green, it became an apartment building in the early 20th century.

 In 1865 the hotel was returned to the Green family.
 After Green's death in 1880, the hotel and the Carlyle House along with it, changed hands frequently and was acquired by new proprietors and renamed as Braddock House.
-It was not until 1906, when the buildings were bought by Earnest Wagar, that a major restoration of the house as an historic site was commenced.
+It was not until 1906, when the buildings were bought by Earnest Wagar, that a major restoration of the house as a historic site was commenced.

 NOVA Parks acquired the house and apartments in 1970 and fully restored the house in 1976 as part of United States Bicentennial celebration.

 Carlyle House Historic Park

-Carlyle House was renamed to Carlyle House Historic Park, and is owned, protected, and operated by the NOVA Parks agency of Northern Virginia.
+Carlyle House was renamed to Carlyle House Historic Park and is owned, protected, and operated by the NOVA Parks Agency of Northern Virginia.

 The park was created by the demolition of two-thirds of the dilapidated Mansion House Hospital (1840, expanded 1855) that was located in front of the house, leaving behind the original Bank of Alexandria building (1807), still extant at 133 North Fairfax Street.